 Lafayette Blue Springs State Park near Mayo

 Swimming and snorkeling in the spring is refreshing on a hot summer's day.
 River fishing is popular.
-Primitive camping is available at Lafayette Blue Springs State Park.
-A bathhouse with showers is available in the picnic area of the park.
+10 campsites are provided with water and 110 electric, and a group primitive camping area is also available at Lafayette Blue Springs State Park.
+Camping is available on a walk-in or paddle-in, first come, first serve basis.
+Portable restroom facilities are available.
+A restroom facility with a cold-water outdoor shower is available in the spring area.
 This park is accessible by boat from the Suwannee River as well as by car.

 The river widens along the lower Suwannee near Branford.
 Sandy banks become lower and slope gently toward the river.
 Located in the heart of Florida's spring and river country, Branford is 20 minutes from High Springs, Live Oak, and Mayo-towns along the "Antique Trail."